 SEED was created in 2001, funded with federal grant dollars, to help Alaska meet the professional development standards for Head Start.
-Though federal funding ended in 2007.
-SEED continues its work with funding from thread, Child Care Resource and Referral (CCR&R) Network.
+Though federal funding ended in 2007, SEED continues its work with funding from thread, Alaska’s Child Care Resource and Referral (CCR&R) Network.

-SEED’s Mission is to advocate for the best interests of Alaska’s young children and support coordination of comprehensive services for them, with an emphasis on professional development for teachers and caregivers of young children through age 8.
+SEED’s mission is to advocate for the best interests of Alaska’s young children and support coordination of comprehensive services for them, with an emphasis on professional development for teachers and caregivers of young children through age eight.

 Thread encourages early educators, teachers, administrators and others working in the field of early childhood to join the Alaska SEED Registry.

-SEED identifies four main purposes of the registry:
+SEED identifies three main purposes for the registry:

 Alaska SEED also offers three ways early childhood professionals can receive reimbursement for the cost of professional development activities:

-Professional Development Reimbursement (PDR): A Professional Development Reimbursement (PDR) provides Early Care and Learning professionals residing in Alaska with funding of up to $1,500 per fiscal year (July 1”June 30) for higher education and/or training.
+- Professional Development Reimbursement (PDR): provides early childhood and school-age professionals residing in Alaska with funding of up to $1,500 per fiscal year (July 1—June 30) for higher education and/or training.

-Pathways to Professionalism Award (P2P): The P2P Award provides Early Care and Learning professionals who reside in Alaska with funding of up to $425 for one CDA Application or Renewal fee per person, per fiscal year (July 1”June 30), paid directly to the Council for Professional Recognition or as a reimbursement for the CDA Application or Renewal fee.
+- CDA Application/Renewal Award: provides early childhood professionals who reside in Alaska with funding of up to $500 for one Child Development Associate (CDA) application or renewal fee per person, per State fiscal year (July 1—June 30), pre-paid directly to the Council for Professional Recognition or as a reimbursement to the applicant.

-Travel Reimbursements (TR): A TR reimburses travel costs for individuals operating or working in licensed child care programs in Alaska with up to $1,000 per State fiscal year (July 1”June 30) for travel expenses directly related to early childhood education, health and safety, facility administration or topics directly related to working with young children.
+- Travel Reimbursement (TR): must be pre-approved by SEED and reimburses travel costs for individuals operating or working in licensed child care programs in Alaska with up to $1,000 per State fiscal year (July 1—June 30) for travel expenses for higher education/training directly related to early childhood and/or school-age education (birth–age 12), health and safety, facility administration or topics directly related to working with young children.